reststate/reststate-mobx/docs/Tutorial.md

 Notice a few things:

-- The object we pass to `postStore.create` follows the JSON API resource object format: the attributes are under an `attributes` object.
-(If you know JSON API, you may notice that we aren't passing a `type` property, though--`@reststate/mobx` can infer that from the fact that we're in the `posts` module.)
+- The object we pass to `postStore.create` follows the JSON:API resource object format: the attributes are under an `attributes` object.
+(If you know JSON:API, you may notice that we aren't passing a `type` property, though--`@reststate/mobx` can infer that from the fact that we're in the `posts` module.)
 - We clear out the title after the `create` operation succeeds.

 Run the app and you should be able to submit a new post, and it should appear in the list right away.
 This is because `@reststate/mobx` automatically adds it to the local store of posts; you don't need to do that manually.